What Data Does Snapchat Collect?

 Device/usage information Hardware model, operating system, apps installed, IP address, device usage data, browser type, battery level, time zone Generated through your use

 Like most software companies, Snapchat is always looking to improve user experience and deliver relevant content.
 As such, it collects an extensive amount of data.
-This includes basic personal information for account set up, messaging activity, location activity, and device/usage information.
+This includes basic personal information for account setup, messaging activity, location activity, device and usage information, and — as of Snapchat's current privacy policy — data generated through its AI features.

 Snapchat monitors the content and collects when you send and to whom you send messages.
 It also keeps tabs on your location through features like Snap Map, which shows your location to family and friends, as well as your IP address, web beacons, and information collected by cookies.